shichee/2101Exercise/README.md

 # 2101Exercise

-#read me READ!
+read me READ!
-#this is about 2101 Week 9 lab
+This is a repo for ICT2101